 - A fever is not considered a valid reason to stay indoors.
 If your child has a fever, you are allowed to take them to the doctor if the doctor or doctor’s assistant considers it necessary.

-- In the Netherlands, doctors do not prescribe antibiotics as much as doctors in other countries do; the belief is that frequent use of antibiotics increases the body’s immunity to them, thus diminishing their effectiveness in the long run.
+- In the Netherlands, doctors do not readily prescribe antibiotics.
+The belief is that frequent use of antibiotics increases the body’s immunity to them, thus diminishing their effectiveness in the long run.